-Full Name of Propos ing Organ ization: Full Mailing Addres s (Street, (ity, State, ZIP): Organization Type (non-profit, for- profit, LLC, etc.): DUNS Number Year Established: Phone Numb (include area Cont ct Persons Name: Title: Email: Identify the county (Program: for countion s) in which you p ropose to prov ide EKCEP's Youth Identify the specific Career Center[s], an provide these servic d/or Wor
+Full Name of Propos ing Organ ization: Full Mailing Address s (Street, C ity, State, ZIP): Organization Type (non-profit, for- profit, LLC, etc.): DUNS Number: Year Established: Phone Numb (include area Name: ct Persons Title: Email: - Identify the county ( Program: or countie s) in which you pi ropose to prov ide EKCEP's Youth Identify the specific Career Center[s], an provide these servic d/or Work

-AFFIRMATIONS: The person signing below affirms that he/she is authorized to submit this proposal on behalf of the proposing entity.
-The person signing below further affirms that the proposing entity is capable of performing the services (including fiscal management and information tracking and reporting) as described in the attached proposal and agrees to

-EKCEP Workforce Innovation Board's terms of service as described in the Proposals to which this proposal responds.
-Request for
+AFFIRMATIONS : The person signing below affirms that he/she is authors proposal on behalf of the proposing entity.
+The person signing below furt the proposing entity is capable of performing the services (including fiscal information tracking and reporting) as described in the attached proposal EKCEP Workforce Innovation Board's terms of service as described in the Proposals to which this proposal responds. her affirms that I management and I and agrees to

 Signature: Date:

 Printed Name:

 Title: